Remembering

 During this time, as far as I know, there was never any offer of support or therapy for the trauma of the war that these men endured.
 Welcome home.
 Be thankful you survived.
 Get on with it.
 Therapy, such as it was, turned out to be “playing cards” at the RCAF mess on Avenue Road.
 In another ten years, Dad would be an alcoholic.
 It’s impossible to know what role the war played in his disease.
 While he never pointed to it as a cause, it’s not hard to imagine that there was some involvement.

 Thankfully, he was sober for the last 40 years of his life.
 He became the man I loved dearly.
-On days like today, I reflect on that good fortune and think of the thousands who are not so blessed.
+On days like today, when we remember the lives of those lost, I reflect on that good fortune and think of the thousands who are not so blessed.